ZONGE-International/ZongeWebDev/content/Methods/GroundMethods/gravity.md

 **This can be applied to:**

-- identifying structures (hanging vs foot wall zones, shearing zones)
+- identifying structures (hanging vs foot wall zones, shear zones)

+- May pick up lithogic differnces in density if there is enough contrast

 - Detection of voids (karst terrain)

-- Alterations zones (may be detected as a gravity low)
+- Alteration zones

-- Massive body targets
+- Basin characterization/depth to bedrock

+- In the right circumstances, such as massive sulfides, may provide direct detection

+- Monitoring of CCUS sites has been a proposed application

 ---